bobbielf2/ZetaTrap2D/README.md

 ### Note on dependency:

-Zeta corrections of the following orders use precomputed weights:  `2,4,6,8,10,16,32,40,42`.
-(They correspond to inputs `k =1,2,3,4,5,8,16,20,21` to the `kapur_rokhlin_sep_log.m` function.)
-For corrections of arbitrary orders, the `vpa` function from Symbolic Math Toolbox is required.
+Zeta corrections of orders up to 42 use precomputed weights.
+(They correspond to inputs `k <= 21` to the `kapur_rokhlin_sep_log.m` function.)
+For corrections of higher orders, the `vpa` function from Symbolic Math Toolbox is required.
 (The test files in this repository don't require the Symbolic Toolbox.)

 ### Example